José Chávez y Chávez: 1890s

 Vicente Silva ordered the killing of Patricio Maes, which was carried out on October 22, 1892 by José, Eugenio Alarid and Julian Trujillo.
 In February 1893, the group was ordered to kill Silva's brother in law, Gabriel Sandoval, out of fear that he was privy to the murder and was going to inform the police.
 Gabriel Sandoval's death backfired on Silva, when his wife became concerned about the whereabouts of her brother.
 Silva ordered Chávez, Alarid and Trujillo to murder his wife, and the three men became worried about Silva's mental state.
 While digging a grave for Silva's wife, the trio decided they were going to kill him as well.
-When Silva brought his wife to the burial site, the trio shot and killed both of them, and buried them in the same grave.
+When Silva brought his wife's body to the burial site, the trio shot and killed him, and buried them in the same grave.

 The following year in 1894, a man was arrested for the Maes murder, and implicated Chávez, Alarid, and Trujillo in the murder of Gabriel Sandoval.
 In April 1894, Alarid and Trujillo were both arrested, tried, and sentenced to life in prison for the murder.
 Chávez became aware of the arrests and became a fugitive, with a $500 bounty on his head.
 He was eventually arrested on May 26, 1894 in Socorro, New Mexico.
 A jury found him guilty, and he was sentenced to death by hanging.
 Chávez was granted a retrial by the territorial supreme court, and was yet again handed the death sentence.
 This decision was later overturned by Governor Otero, who felt compelled to commute Chávez's sentence to life in prison instead; given the publicity that his case garnered, and the public's pressure towards the Government to spare his life at the time.
 On November 23, 1897, José Chávez y Chávez entered the Territorial Penitentiary as inmate #1089, and he remained there until the age of 57.